minetest-mods/enhanced_builtin_commands/README.md

 ## Issues, bugs, and feature requests
 Pull requests and [issues](https://github.com/Panquesito7/enhanced_builtin_commands/issues/new/choose) are welcome.
-Create a [pull request](https://github.com/Panquesito7/enhanced_builtin_commands/compare) if you want to add new features/new languages.
+Create a [pull request](https://github.com/Panquesito7/enhanced_builtin_commands/compare) if you want to add new features.

-This mod is WIP, but works really well.
-However, there might be some minimal issues that I haven't noticed.